giry-dev/mangrove-docs/docs/contracts/technical-references/governance-parameters/local-variables.md

 ### Taker fees
 :::info **Taker fee**
-**Taker fee** is defined in basis points (i.e. in percents of a percent) of the total amount of outbound tokens received by taker.
+**Taker fee** is defined in basis points (i.e., in percents of a percent) of the total amount of outbound tokens received by taker.
 It is capped by the protocol to 5%.
 Collected fees accrue in the procol's vault that is [Governance controlled](./global-variables#other-governance-controlled-setters).
 :::